JMorris1575/christmas18/docs/plans.rst

 #.
 Create the app and add it to InstalledApps
 #.
 Create the models.
 #.
-Register the models with that admin.
+Register the models with the admin.
 #.
 Make migrations and migrate the changes to the database.
+#.
+Add the migrations to git.
 #.
 Create a static folder for the images.
 #.
 Add an object or some objects to the database.
 #.
 Create the URL patterns to arrive at the object list page.